 Andreas Bernström has been a member of the Board of Qliro Group since May 2018.
 Andreas is Investment Director at Kinnevik with a focus on the Nordic market.
-Andreas has been chairman of Trustly, one of Europe's fastest growing fintech companies, between 2016-2018 and has also been an industrial advisor to EQT in matters of digitization and TMT in the past seven years.
-In 2014.
-Andreas founded and launched the company Sinch, a communication platform for IOS and Android developers, which was later sold to CLX Communications.
+Andreas was Chairman of the Board of Trustly, one of Europe's fastest growing fintech companies, in 2016-2018 and has been an industrial advisor to EQT on issues of digitization and TMT for the last seven years.
+In 2014 Andreas founded and launched the company Sinch, a communication platform for IOS and Android developers, which was later sold to CLX Communications.
 He was also CEO of Rebtel and worked for eight years at TradeDoubler, first as Managing Director for the United Kingdom and later as Chief Operating Officer.
-Andreas also sits on the boards of Qliro Group's subsidiaries Qliro Financial Services and CDON Marketplace.
+Andreas also sits on the boards of Qliro Group's subsidiaries Qliro and CDON.